 - a liver biopsy, which is the most conclusive test for cirrhosis

-These veins are not built to handle high pressure and begin to bulge from the extra blood flow.
+These veins are not built to handle high pressure, so they begin to bulge from the extra blood flow.

 Other complications from cirrhosis include: